 Eco Hotels

-The basic definition of an eco-hotel is a hotel, which has taken steps to embrace sustainable living practices to minimize the environmental damage they are responsible for.
+The basic definition of an eco-hotel is a hotel that has taken steps to embrace sustainable living practices to minimize the environmental damage they are responsible for.
 They may prioritize the use of local products, adopt recycling measures, focus on energy saving, and use sustainable bed linen and towels.
+According to Future Market Insights, the global ecotel tourism market is valued at USD 190 billion in 2025 and is expected to reach USD 360 billion by 2035, at a CAGR of 6.5% during the forecast period.

 Guest Houses

-Typically, a guest house is a private house, which has been converted to provide guest lodgings.
-It is common for the guest area to be kept completely separate from another area, where the owner may live.
+Typically, a guest house is a private house that has been converted to provide guest lodgings.
+It is crucial for the guest area to be kept completely separate from the other areas, where the owner may live.
 Some guesthouses provide additional services, but many are operated on a self-service basis.

 Holiday Cottages

-A holiday cottage, also known as a holiday home, is simply a cottage or small house left to people temporarily for holiday purposes.
+A holiday cottage, also known as a holiday home or vacation rental, is simply a cottage or small house left to people temporarily for holiday purposes.
 Essentially, a guest pays to use the property for a short period of time.
+According to Fortune Business Insights, the vacation rental market size is projected to grow from USD 195.45 billion in 2025 to USD 396.93 billion by 2032, exhibiting a CAGR of 10.65% during the forecast period.
 They are especially common in the UK, US, and Canada, and a key advantage is the freedom they offer guests.
+Europe dominated the vacation rentals market with a market share of 89.47% in 2024.

 Pensions